Bluevipe21/CarritoE5/README.md

 <img src="motor.jpg" style="width:40%">

-After the Main.s file executes the configuration of the ports for the microcontroller, the Read_Button.s file is called, which is responsible for reading the inputs (buttons) and determining which one was pressed in order to call a function.
+After executing the configuration of the microcontroller's ports, the Main.s file calls the Read_Button.s file, which is responsible for reading the input signals from the buttons and determining which button was pressed in order to call a corresponding function.
 Loop
 	;PUSH {LR}
 	;LEER PA2